 Get Up There: Fantastic Sweeping Vantages of the Whole City

-Boasting several sweeping viewpoints and hilly areas, the city of lights is not lacking where sweeping and dramatic views are concerned.
-Providing skies are relatively clear, here's where to head for the most breathtaking panoramic perspectives of Paris.
-Make sure to bring along a good camera, and maybe a map to assist you in identifying important monuments and sites on the skyline.
+Boasting several sweeping viewpoints and hilly areas, the city of light is certainly not lacking where sweeping and dramatic views are concerned.
+Providing skies are relatively clear when you set out to see the sights, here's where to head for the most breathtaking panoramic perspectives of Paris.
+Make sure to bring along a good camera, and perhaps a map to assist you in identifying important monuments and sites on the skyline.

 Read related: 10 Most Beautiful Spots for Sunsets in Paris

 Pictured here: In this dusky view from popular rooftop bar Le Perchoir, you can make out the Sacré Coeur Basilica towering over the city in distant Montmartre (see next slide).